mukkelmaus/Flox/docs/simple-self-hosting-guide.md

                     └─────────────────┘
 ```

-This guide will walk you through setting up both the OneTask API application and its PostgreSQL database on your server.
+This guide will walk you through setting up both the Floxari API application and its PostgreSQL database on your server.

 ## What You'll Need